makrohard/pansyncer/README.md

 ### Installation

 * To install:
+  * Install `pipx`, if it is not already available
+  * Make sure the `pipx` command path is available in the shell
-  * Clone the repo
+  * Clone the repository
   * Enter its folder
-  * Install to ~/.local/bin (make sure that's in your PATH)
+  * Install PanSyncer with `pipx`

       ```bash
+      # Debian, Ubuntu, Raspberry Pi OS:
+      sudo apt install pipx

+      # Fedora:
+      sudo dnf install pipx

+      pipx ensurepath

       git clone https://github.com/makrohard/pansyncer.git
       cd pansyncer
-      pip install --user .
+      pipx install .
       ```

   * Run

       ```bash
       pansyncer --help
       ```

-      Uninstall with: `pip uninstall pansyncer`
+      Uninstall with:

+      ```bash
+      pipx uninstall pansyncer
+      ```

-* Alternatively you can run the script without installation:
+* Alternatively, the script can be run without installation:
-  * Clone the repo
+  * Clone the repository
   * Enter its folder
-  * Create python virtual environment
+  * Create a Python virtual environment
-  * Activate virtual environment
+  * Activate the virtual environment
-  * Install requirements
+  * Install the requirements
-  * Run PanSyncer as module
+  * Run PanSyncer as a module

       ```bash
       git clone https://github.com/makrohard/pansyncer.git